InstituteforDiseaseModeling/laser/docs/software-overview/index.md

 # Software overview

 LASER is a modeling framework that includes a variety of ways for users to implement the code to model infectious diseases.
 At the root of the framework is `laser-core`, a suite of components that can be assembled or customized to fit specific modeling needs.
 The LASER development team is also in the process of producing pre-built disease models crafted from `laser-core` components, which are tailored to address specific public health modeling questions.
-You can learn more about [creating custom models](../get-started/custom.md) using LASER-core or running models using pre-built disease models in the [Get Started Modeling](../get-started/index.md) section.
+You can learn more about [creating custom models](../get-started/custom.md) using `laser-core` or running models using pre-built disease models in the [Get started modeling](../get-started/index.md) section.

 ## Design principles